ender01/Android-application-security/Android application security checklist.md

 #### Code review
 Check the `android:inputType="textPassword"` attribute is used for the `EditText` which includes sensitive data.
 #### Manual assessment
-Check the sensitve data displayed in user interfaces.
+Check the sensitive data displayed in user interfaces.
 #### Excepted result
 Sensitive data displayed in User Interfaces is protected.